NOW OFFERING NO FEE ($0) UP-FRONT CHAPTER 13 FILING OPTIONS!

 - Chapter 7, or “liquidation” bankruptcy, discharges your legal obligation to pay most unsecured debts.
 You must meet eligibility requirements to file for Chapter 7.

 - Chapter 13, or “Wage Earner’s Plan,” enables individuals and married couples with regular income to repay all or part of their debts.
 Debtors develop a Plan with their attorney and make payments to the Chapter 13 Trustee who in turn makes payments to creditors over a period of time.
 Chapter 13 offers an opportunity to save homes from foreclosure, stop repossession of cars, and even strip off some second mortgages.
-See below for information on No Cash Up-Front pricing!
+See below for information on No Fee Up-Front pricing!

 - Chapter 11, or the “reorganization” chapter, can be an effective method of debt relief for businesses wanting to continue operations while taking control of their finances.
-Chapter 11 can be used to stop lawsuits, reject leases and lower monthly payments on secured debts.
+Chapter 11 can be used to lower secured bank debt, stop lawsuits, reject leases and lower monthly payments on unsecured debts.
 In some instances, individuals and married couples needing to file personal bankruptcy can file under this chapter, if they are unable to qualify or should not file under Chapter 7 or Chapter 13.

 Our attorney fees are fully disclosed (to clients and the Courts) and competitive.
-We do not charge a fee for an initial consultation to review your financial situation and offer you legal options.
+We do not charge a fee for an initial phone consultation to review your financial situation and offer you legal options.

 What Are the Legal Fees for Bankruptcy?

 Chapter 7 – Total fees for a Chapter 7 case vary depending on factors such as complexity, is there a business involved, are there lawsuits or liens filed etc. We will provide flat fee pricing for Chapter 7 cases usually at the time of the initial phone consultation.
 We do not set deadlines for the payment of fees and accept payment plans.
-In addition, once you come for your initial in-office consultation, engage our services and pay a retainer of $200 or more, you can let your creditors know you have retained an attorney and we will be willing to talk with your creditors as your legal representative.
+In addition, once you come in for your initial in-office consultation, engage our services and pay a retainer of $200 or more, you can let your creditors know you have retained an attorney and we will be willing to talk with your creditors as your legal representative.